-- If the damage results in the escape of any flammable, toxic, corrosive gas or liquid the excavator must immediately notify 911. - If the damage results in a situation that endangers life, health or property the excavator must also immediately notify 911. - In either of these situations, the excavator must also attempt to minimize the hazard until emergency responders arrive and complete their assessment of the situation.
+- Immediately notify 911 if the damage results in the escape of any flammable, toxic corrosive gas or liquid. - Immediately notify 911 if the damage results in a situation that endangers life, health or property. - In either of these situations, the excavator must also attempt to minimize the hazard until emergency responders arrive and complete their assessment of the situation.
 That may require the excavator to secure the scene or evacuate people from the hazard. - As soon as practical, notify the underground facility operator.
 Many underground facility operators list phone numbers on their permanent markers.
 Telephone numbers for underground facility operators are also listed on your GSOC ticket. - Take pictures of the site if safe to do, so that documentation is created for future reference. - GSOC suggests operators have emergency training procedures in place for their field personnel for how to assess and respond to emergency situations in the field.

-In all other situations the excavator must determine whether the damage has resulted in any risk to the public and take necessary action until representative(s) from the underground facility operator take control of the situation.
+In all other situations, the excavator must determine whether the damage has resulted in any risk to the public and take necessary action until representative(s) from the underground facility operator take control of the situation.
 The law requires any repair may only be performed by qualified personnel authorized by the underground facility operator.
 The excavator can never backfill or bury a damaged underground facility.